uitsmijter/Documentation/content/general/quickstart.md

 ## Prepare the installation

 Uitsmijter offers a [🔗 Helm](https://helm.sh) installation routine.
-Download the Values.yaml first and change the values for your needs.
-The following example describes the sections on a fictive project.
-You have to change the values accordingly.
+Download the Values.yaml first and adjust the values for your needs.
+The following example describes the sections for a fictional project.
+You will need to change the values accordingly.

 **The Project Setup**: